What animal is depicted on the Welsh flag? National symbols of Wales

 see also

-Write a review on the article "Flag of Wales"
+Write a review about the article "Flag of Wales"

 Notes